EmperorNumerius/Forge/README.md

 ## About the Forge Printer

-The printer is built around the [Flatpack](https://github.com/eponra/flatpack).
-However, this printer is signififcantly different internally than the Flatpack.
+The printer is built around the [Flatpack](https://github.com/eponra/flatpack).However, this printer is signififcantly different internally than the Flatpack.
 Featuring a STM32 F405 series MCU and TMC2209 drivers on a custom Hack Club-engineered control board.
 The printer is designed to fit inside a filament box when folded, only taking up 220x210x75mm (not including the power supply or spool holder).
 Forge is the ultimate tool for competitions, club fairs, and hackathons.

 ## Specifications